Although the thought in this blog post belongs to me, the title was given by my dearest school friend Minu.

 Isn’t this beautiful?!

-She had all the love and support at the last time.
-Her hands were in hands of her sisters and elder son.
+She’d all the love and support for the last time.
+Her hands were in the hands of her sisters and elder son.

 Thousands of people die on roads without anyone even noticing them.
 Some have all the wealth and power in the world but no one around.